KnugiHK/synapse-admin-api-python/README.md

 >>> print(number_of_users)
 1
 ```
+## Documentation
-Docstrings are being written.
-If you see r'equivalent to ".*"', it's mean that you may want to refer back to the Synapse Admin API documentation.
+Docstrings are present now in most methods and classes.
+If you see /equivalent to ".*"/, it's mean that you may want to refer back to the Synapse Admin API documentation.

 More documentation are coming...

 ## Additional features